Homebase Vs. Clockify (2026): Which Time Tracking Tool Is Right For You?

 Clockify HR-related features:

-- Time off requests and approvals (Standard+)
+- Time off requests and approvals (Standard and above)

 - Attendance tracking via kiosk and reporting